COVID-19: What People with Cancer Should Know

 If I have cancer now or had it in the past, should I get a COVID-19 vaccine?

 Yes.
-The Centers for Disease Control and Prevention (CDC) recommends that everyone age 6 months and older get vaccinated.
-That includes most people with underlying medical conditions, including cancer.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone age 6 months and older stay up to date with COVID-19 vaccination.
+That includes most people with underlying medical conditions, including cancer, as well as people who have already had COVID-19.

 People with certain cancers and those who are receiving treatment that suppresses the immune system may have a weaker response to COVID-19 vaccines than people whose immune systems are not compromised.